atecon/heatmap/README.md

 ## colours

-- `native`: boolean, use the native gnuplot palette; the default is FALSE for heatmap and TRUE for heatmap_func
+- `native`: boolean, use the native gnuplot palette for contour and heatmaps and the MATLAB jet color scheme for pm3d plots; the default is
+  FALSE for heatmap() and TRUE for heatmap_func() and pm3d_plot().
 - `limits`: matrix.
 A 2-element vector for controlling the minimum and maximum values for the colour palette.
-If either is set to NA, the min and max (respectively) of the input matrix will be used.
+If either is set to NA (the default), the min and max (respectively) of the input matrix will be used.
 This can be useful, for example, when plotting correlation matrices.
 - `coldest`: string, colour for the minimum of the plotted values.
 This